hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 ```bash
 $ ls -l /n/groups/shared_databases/
 ```
-> *NOTE:* some disadvantages of using the shared databases?
-Not knowing exactly what reference version (i.e. release) or the exact parameters used to generate it.
+> *NOTE:* Disadvantages of using the shared databases include not knowing exactly what is the reference version (i.e. release) or the exact parameters used to generate it.
+When using shared databases, it is important that it is clear how the reference was generated and its version.

 For our dataset, we will need the `mm10` build of the reference genome.
 You can find those indices at `/n/groups/shared_databases/bowtie2_indexes/mm10`. **Rather than copying the files over, we will just point to the directory when necessary** so we will directly refer to it.